NOWUM/open-energy-data-server/docs/source/getting_started.md

 If there are no datasources and dashboards shown upon startup, you can manually add the datasource and dashboard using the same configuration as the provisioning.

 The provided dashboards will be empty until the related crawlers are executed.

+The default admin credentials are:

+Username: opendata

+Password: opendata

 ## More resources